pedrovgs/Roma/README.md

 **One important detail is related to the usage of [Apache Spark](https://spark.apache.org/mllib/).
 As we are using this big data and machine learning framework all the code related to the training or classification will be executed in parallel.**

-The current training accuracy is close to the 80 % based on Sentiment140 training and testing dataset.
+The current training accuracy is close to the 80 % based on Sentiment140 training and testing datasets.
 In the future we'd like to improve our model based on an improved training dataset and an improved features extraction.

 ## Build and test this project